-Lauren Kelly is a writer based in Manchester.
+Lauren Kelly is a writer based in London.

 LONDON — The color red (emotionally intense, synonymous with manipulation) fills the screen.
 “Let’s open up London!,” begins a new video from Coca-Cola.
 A sculpted glass bottle appears, oozing with corn syrup, fermenting my insides.
 A stream of sweet caramel is poured into a glass filled with ice; there is a slight foam head.
 Piccadilly Lights is the stage.
 At nearly 840 square feet, the landmark digital billboard is bigger than a tennis court, unmissable to the 100 million people that walk past each year.
 It is warm outside and I am watching bubbles disperse, gagging.

 Coke has held a place on Europe’s largest billboard since 1954.
 The first sign here was for Perrier, produced by Nestlé, in 1908.
 Every 90 seconds, six corporations “from non-competing categories” rotate positions, warming up for one brand to take over the screen in its entirety.
 Only four historical moments have turned off the lights: World War II, Winston Churchill’s funeral in 1965, Princess Diana’s funeral in 1997 and Earth Day in 2017.

 Corporations shape our cities, infiltrating people’s daily lives.
 “This commercial discourse is the ground on which we live, the space in which we learn to think, the lens through which we come to understand the world that surrounds us,” Sut Jhally, a professor of communications at the University of Massachusetts, has written.
 (Emphasis mine.)
 Pay attention to the values billboards shape and the stories they tell, he suggests.
 “If human beings are essentially a storytelling species, then to study advertising is to examine the central storytelling mechanism of our society.”